 - Author sections of analysis reports, technical reports, OMB clearance packages, and other documentary deliverables.

-- Assist with quantitative analysis.
+- Assist with quantitative and qualitative analysis.

 - Monitor task budget and schedule.

 - Supervise staff involved for specific tasks and projects.